 It is not clear exactly what makes the airways of people with asthma inflamed in the first place.
 Your inflamed airways may be due to a combination of things.
 We know that if other people in your family have asthma, you are more likely to develop it.
 New research suggests that being exposed to things like tobacco smoke, infections, and some allergens early in your life may increase your chances of developing asthma.

 There are things in the environment that bring on your asthma symptoms and lead to asthma attacks.
 Some of the more common things include exercise, allergens, irritants, and viral infections.
 Some people have asthma only when they exercise or have a viral infection.

 The list below gives some examples of things that can bring on asthma symptoms.

 This is not a complete list of all the things that can bring on asthma symptoms.
 People can have trouble with one or more of these.
 It is important for you to learn which ones are problems for you.
-Your doctor can help you identify which things affect your asthma and ways to avoid them.
+Your medical provider can help you identify which things affect your asthma and ways to avoid them.

 Other tests, such as a chest x ray or an electrocardiogram, may be needed to find out if a foreign object or other lung diseases or heart disease could be causing your symptoms.
 A correct diagnosis is important because asthma is treated differently from other diseases with similar symptoms.